-Moving from Self-Rescue to Stroke Lessons
+Moving from Self-Rescue to Stroke Concepts

 Once your child has mastered their Self-Rescue skills, they can progress towards learning strokes in a way that reinforces their Self-Rescue skills.
+This is offered during Skill Advancement/Refresher sessions.

 The first step is connecting multiple Swim-Float-Swim sequences together so that your child can swim longer distances.
 We will use this to build their confidence and endurance, and it also helps us fine tune their Self-Rescue techniques.

-Once they have started swimming longer distances in their Self-Rescue swimming, we can start to introduce strokes.
+Once they have started swimming longer distances in their Self-Rescue swimming, we can start to introduce stroke concepts.
 Many traditional swim lessons use a lot of prompting to teach a child when to breathe when they are swimming.
 Part of the ISR approach is creating INDEPENDENT Self-Rescue skills, so it’s really important to reinforce a child’s ability to rollback to float and breathe without an instructor prompting them to do so.

 All Self-Rescue swim lessons are conducted without goggles, but once those skills are mastered, we can introduce goggles, and fins are also helpful in the transition to stroke techniques.